-Experience 1700s style buildings, wander a French Heritage Garden, play children's toys & games.
-The Heritage room houses Roma's artifacts.
+Experience 1700s style buildings, wander a French Heritage Garden, play with children's toys & games, and examine the Heritage room which houses Roma's artifacts.
 Guides in period dress interpret one of Canada’s earliest designated National Historic Sites.
 Explore 9km of forested trails and picnic independently at any time.
 The site has the largest outdoor clay brick oven on the Island.
-Heritage lunches are served daily.
+Heritage lunches, featuring Roma baked Bread, are served daily.

 Walk where French merchant, Jean Pierre Roma, carved a fisheries and international trading company out of the dense Acadian forest in the 1700s.

 This 0.84km loop is a 10 minute brisk walk on a wide flat crushed gravel surface that makes it accessible.
 The trail leads into open woodland and the confluence of three Canadian Heritage Rivers - the Montague, Brudenell, and Cardigan.
 Hike the trail in Lady Slipper season, about mid-June, to see the provincial flower in abundance.
 The interpretive signs recognize archaeological and natural history information.

 A 3.15 km loop of varied terrain begins a short distance from the Trail Map kiosk.
 The path follows the Brudenell Canadian Heritage River to the northern tip of the property and then turns inland to return to the start.
 This path is a narrow and natural woodlot and you need to watch for exposed roots and rocks.